 Even though we know about the eczema-food allergy link, the FDA does not require cosmetic manufacturers to label products if they contain allergens such as soy, peanuts, wheat, dairy and tree nuts.
-The FDA specifically allows highly refined oils from these to be labeled as "vegetable".
-The manufacturer need not tell you that the tocopherol or vitamin E derives from soy beans.
-Today BASF manufactures soy-based tocopherol with 95% of the market.
+The FDA specifically allows highly refined oils derived from these ingredients to be labeled as "vegetable".
+The manufacturer doesn't need to tell you that the tocopherol or vitamin E derives from soybeans.
+Today, BASF manufactures soy-based tocopherol with 95% of the market.
 Nobody else produces industrial quantities.
 If you eat foods containing tocopherol, you are likely eating soy.

 Eczema Food Allergy Link: Ceela believes you have a need to know what allergens are in your cosmetics.

 Ceela products, of course, have no common allergens or corn.

 The FDA treats cosmetics and foods differently when it comes to allergen labeling requirements.
-For the FDA, the eczema-food allergy link only allows for food eaten to cause eczema, not the reverse.
-No labeling of common allergens in cosmetics needs to occur according to the FDA.
+According to the FDA, no labeling of common allergens needs to occur in cosmetics.
 Even highly purified soy and peanut oils do not need to be labeled as allergens.
-But we have published data that shows these contain small amounts of protein.
-Protein is linked to the allergic response to many foods.
-Because cosmetics do not contain label warnings about soy we can not really know if soy is present in any given cosmetic.
+But we have published data that shows these oils contain small amounts of proteins that are linked to the allergic response to many foods.
+Because cosmetics do not contain label warnings about soy, we can not really know if soy is present in any given cosmetic.
 Ceela believes we need to treat our skin like our gut.
-The eczema-food-allergy link means we should not put any known allergen on our skin.
+The eczema-food allergy link means we should not put any known allergen on our skin.
 This can create the eczema-food allergy link.

 The list below covers the FDA food allergens, only 90% of the food-allergic reactions.
-The top eight listed below have become the gold standard for food but not skin care manufacturers.
+The top eight listed below have become the gold standard for food manufacturers, but not for skin care manufacturers.
 Ceela has excluded these ingredients from our manufacturing facility and products.
-We use no products derived from these food sources.
+We use no products even remotely derived from these food sources.
 Also, we do not use corn-derived ingredients.
-This means Ceela simply avoids the Eczema Food Allergy Link.
+Ceela simply avoids the Eczema Food Allergy Link.

 The Common Allergens in Food per FDA: